-Lord Hutton published his final report in March 2011 and made recommendations about how pensions can be made sustainable and affordable, whilst remaining fair to the workforce and the taxpayer.
-The Government accepted Lord Hutton's recommendations as the basis for consultation and Ministers engaged in extensive discussions with trade unions and other representative bodies on reform of the TPS.
-Those discussions concluded on 9th March 2012 and the Department published a Proposed Final Agreement, setting out the design for a reformed TPS to be implemented from 1st April2015.
+Lord Hutton made recommendations in 2011 about how pensions can be made sustainable and affordable, whilst remaining fair to the workforce and the taxpayer.
+The Government accepted Lord Hutton's recommendations as the basis for consultation with trade unions and other representative bodies.
+In March 2012 the Department for Education published proposals for the design for a reformed TPS.